What Is Dyshidrotic Eczema?

-Sometimes the blisters can get infected, especially if you scratch them a lot.
+Sometimes, the blisters can get infected, especially if you scratch them a lot.
 Signs that you have an infection include:

-- Pus in the blisters
+Pus in the blisters

 Several things can set off dyshidrotic eczema, including:

-- Sweaty or wet hands and feet
+Sweaty or wet hands and feet

-- Warm, humid weather
+Warm, humid weather

-- Certain treatments for a weak immune system (immunoglobulin)
+Certain treatments for a weak immune system (immunoglobulin)

+About half of all people with dyshidrotic eczema also have other types of eczema such as contact and atopic dermatitis.
 This condition isn't contagious.
 You can't catch it from touching someone who has it.

 You also might need to see an allergy doctor (allergist).
 Patch tests can show if you have an allergy to nickel or another metal.
-During these tests, your doctor will put patches with a small amount of different metals or other things on your skin to see if you react to them.
+During these tests, your doctor will put patches with a small amount of different metals or other things on your skin to see whether you react to them.